splunk/observability-workshop/docs/module3/prep.md

     mv app-dev-workshop-master workshop
     cd workshop
     ```

+=== "Windows"

+    !!! info
+        Download the zip by clicking on the following URL <https://github.com/signalfx/app-dev-workshop/archive/v1.2.zip>.

+        Once downloaded, unzip the the file and from the command prompt change into that directory.

 When using an EC2 instance you can skip the following section and continue to [Deploying the Smart Agent in Kubernetes (K3s)](../../module3/k3s/#2-ive-got-the-key-ive-got-the-secret)